ErpNetDocs/webclient/introduction/how-to/ui-customization/create-multiple-panels.md

 In the window, navigate to the **Items** tab аnd click on **Show multiple times** to expand a menu with slider buttons.

-By clicking on a slider, you can add or remove the same panel from the form no more than five times.
+By clicking on the slider, you can add or remove the panel from the form.
+Each panel can be displayed **up to 5 times** in a single form.

 ![Pictures](pictures/Customization_add_items_20_01.png)